 An analysis of running mechanics by a registered physiotherapist can help in injury rehabilitation, preventing future injuries, and enhancing performance.
 Thorough physiotherapy assessment is key to identifying the pitfalls or mechanical imbalances during your running activities.

-Hands-on therapy that targets muscles, tendons, ligaments, nerves, and fascia by breaking down scar tissue that causes pain, stiffness, and limited mobility.
+Hands-on physiotherapy approach that targets muscles, tendons, ligaments, nerves, and fascia by breaking down scar tissue that causes pain, stiffness, and limited mobility.
 Using graded movements, physiotherapists release restrictions in soft tissues to restore function, effectively treating overuse injuries, chronic pain, and conditions like back pain, carpal tunnel, and sports injuries.
 Delivered by physiotherapists, ART relieves tension, enhances mobility, and supports injury rehabilitation.

 The study of walking patterns is essential in injury rehabilitation; during your physiotherapy session, this analysis guides your registered physiotherapist to identify and correct movement issues that is delaying your rehabilitation.